 I once had an editor say to me, “If you’re not online, you’re pretty much invisible.”
 Gulp.
 But, he was right – that’s the reality of our industry.
-My online portfolio is a few years old now and it’s not the easiest thing to update – so I see the appeal of these quick, easy site builders and portfolio platforms.
+My online portfolio has just had a revamp, but it took me YEARS to do it – so I see the appeal of these quick, user-friendly site builders and portfolio platforms.
 Make a cuppa and get your new site sorted in an hour or two; it’s that easy.

 Authory This is a platform built just for journalists and it’s quite a cool option if you don’t have a self-hosted portfolio of your own.
 It backs up every article you’ve written, even if the online outlet deletes it from their website.
 It’ll also search and find new articles and add it to your Authory page.
 You can create collections of articles – like ‘interviews’ or ‘health pieces’.
 And readers can also follow you via the platform and be notified when you’ve published something new.
 It costs $8/month if you pay annually in bulk.

 Muck Rack Journalists and PR professionals can create a free profile here – and your clips, outlets and social media accounts are updated regularly.
 Once you’re verified in Muck Rack’s directory, you can track how your work is being shared, keep up with your colleagues’ updates, get targeted releases from PRs in your niche and find career opportunities.
 Cons?
 The interface is a bit blah, to be honest.

 Journo Portfolio There’s a free plan here (10 uploads) or you can opt for a Plus plan ($5/month) with unlimited uploads or a Pro plan ($10/month).
 Pro gives you a https certificate, custom domain, unlimited uploads and pages, back-ups, password-protected portfolio and more.
 There are lots of beautiful templates to choose from, too.